-If you're working in a table (created with the Insert Tables Table command), you'll find that Ctrl+A works in a new way.
+If you're working in a table (created with the Insert Tables Table command), you'll find that (beginning with Excel 2007) Ctrl+A works in a new way.
 Press it once to select the table cells only.
-Press Ctrl+A a second time, and it select the entire table (including the header and totals row).
+Press Ctrl+A a second time, and it selects the entire table (including the header and totals row).
 Press it a third time, and it selects all cells on the worksheet.